 Meet Your Care Team

 Our doctors have specialized training in diagnosing and treating the full range of movement disorders.
 As leading experts, our doctors also serve in the organizations responsible for establishing national guidelines for patient care and participate in clinical trials to test potential new therapies.

 - Recognized care

 Vanderbilt is a Parkinson's Foundation Center of Excellence.
 We are also recognized as a national leader in using deep brain stimulation (DBS) to treat Parkinson’s disease, dystonia and essential tremor.

 We tailor your treatment plan to meet your unique needs and health goals.
-We help you navigate your treatment options to ensure that you receive the best possible care.
+We help you navigate your treatment options to ensure you receive the best possible care.

 Our doctors work closely with experts in other medical disciplines to create a care plan that meets your individual needs.
 We also work with your primary care doctor to review your records and coordinate any advanced care you may need.

 Our team offers you the care and support you need through educational programs and workshops.
 We can also connect you with our movement disorders support group.
 For more information about Parkinson’s disease support and outreach, contact our Parkinson’s Foundation Outreach Coordinator at (615) 936-5517.